 From banjo classes to puppet shows, the Country Music Hall of Fame and Museum offers a wide range of fun and interactive programs for the whole family.
 Most programs take place in the Taylor Swift Education Center found on the third floor of the Museum.
 All the programs connect to the museum galleries and exhibitions.
 See the calendar for a schedule of upcoming programs, activity information, and admission details.

-Song and Story Time is offered on the third Sunday of every month.
-Designed for learners ages three to five, Song and Story Time explores a different theme each month with a book, song, gallery exploration, and a hands-on art activity.
+Song and Story Time is offered a few times per year.
+Designed for learners ages two to five, Song and Story Time explores a different theme each month with a book, song, gallery exploration, and a hands-on art activity.

 NASHVILLE’S TRADITION OF MUSIC AND PUPPETRY